learn-co-curriculum/dsc-folium-codealong/README.md

 ## Objectives

 You will be able to:
-* Create maps with Folium
+* Create maps using Folium

 ## Creating a Basemap